 Archeologists do not have a concrete idea of what group started to build the Great Pyramid of Cholula.
 Experts give the honor to the Olmec-Xicalanca people (the same group believed to build Cacaxtla).
 They do know several groups were involved in the construction.
 Dominance was shown by adding a structure over what past groups erected.

-Nature started to reclaim the complex when it was abandoned at the 8th century (the surrounding areas continued to be inhabited).
+Nature started to reclaim the complex when it was abandoned in the 8th century (the surrounding areas continued to be inhabited).
 When the Spaniards arrived, the pyramid was already overgrown.
-In 1594, the Nuestra Señora de los Remedios Church was built with Christianization purposes.
+In 1594, the Nuestra Señora de los Remedios Church was built for Christianization purposes.

 The Guinness Book of Records has certified the Pyramid of Cholula as the biggest monument of the world in terms of volume.
 It is way larger than the Great Pyramid of Giza (even though that pyramid is taller).

 As I said before, it is difficult to understand how a pyramid exists under layers of mud and plants.
 Now imagine how difficult it was for archeologists to excavate or study the site.
 In the ‘30s an architect had the idea to dug tunnels to explore the substructures.
 In that way, it was possible to map and model the pyramid’s layers.

 Today, visitors enter the site thru a tunnel on the north side.
 The underground exploration continues thru the center of the pyramid and the exit is on the south side.
 One section allows a view of the main staircases of one of the pyramids.